Monday, August 29, 2011

 Having once again knelt before the Sacrament there, and gazing on that sweet image of the Holy Family, we made our rest amidst the circle of trees nearby.
 Now that we had stopped walking, the cold grew worse.
 The wind also would not abate.
 I sat next to Ola, and we huddled together as we chatted (or rather I listened) with our brothers and sisters crouching about us.

-young boy sitting on his father's lap.
+One amongst them was a very young boy sitting on his father's lap.
 He looked at us from one to another as we passed, and then cried out in that incredible volume which mature vocal chords have lost: 'Was śpiewajcie mnie!
 Was śpiewajcie mnie!'
 (Y'all, sing to me!)
 After a hearty laugh, our cantor warmed up his majestic baritone and led us in a rousing hymn for the final leg of the journey.

 We arrived at the same lovely farmstead where we had stayed the year before.
 Not being my normal, filthy self at the end of that day, I opted not to wash in the sultry stable as I had the year before.
 I was exulting in the freedom of only having to wash my hair, when I brought up my head and saw two young girls watching me.